Updated July 17, 2015

-It was twenty years ago that the American Academy of Pediatrics (AAP) first called for parents and caregivers not to place their babies on their tummies for sleep.
-Two years later, the National Institute of Child Health and Human Development (NICHD) launched its “Back to Sleep” campaign to simplify and spread the message.
+In the early 1990s, the American Academy of Pediatrics (AAP) first called for parents and caregivers not to place their babies on their tummies for sleep.
+Two years later, in 1994, the National Institute of Child Health and Human Development (NICHD) launched its “Back to Sleep” campaign to simplify and spread the message.
 Since then, the incidence of SIDS has declined dramatically, by more than 50 percent.

 In light of this success, and due to increasing awareness about other sleep-related causes of childhood injury and death, the “Back to Sleep” campaign has received a facelift.
 As the renamed “Safe to Sleep” campaign, this effort looks beyond the baby’s initial sleep position.